wangonya/wangonya.com/content/posts/variables-mutability.md

 ---
 title: "Variables & mutability in rust"
 date: 2020-06-14T22:33:13+03:00
-description: Understanding variables and mutability in rust
 tags:
   - rust
 ---

-By default, variables are immutable in Rust.
+By `default`, variables are immutable in Rust.
 Coming from a Python background, I have to keep in mind that this:

 ```rust
 fn main() {